jasonhanks/k8v/README.md

 Resources can also be excluded by substring from the matched results using the -e | --exclude option:

-    # search all namespaces for resources that have *nginx*
+    # search all namespaces for resources that have *nginx* while excluding unwanted resources
     $ k8v -A -ob -i nginx -e 7b6fcd488c
     configmap/default/nginx-cm
     deployment/default/nginx-deployment